Katherine Fletcher: Parliamentary career

 Fletcher stood as the Conservative Party's candidate in Ellesmere Port and Neston at the 2015 general election.
 She came second in the election to the Labour MP Justin Madders.
 She was elected as Member of Parliament (MP) for South Ribble at the 2019 general election.
 Her predecessor was fellow Conservative Seema Kennedy, who retired.
-Fletcher has said the A&E department at the Chorley and South Ribble Hospital should be restored to a 24-hour service.
+Fletcher advocated for the A&E department at the Chorley and South Ribble Hospital to be restored to a 24-hour service.

-As of March 2020, Fletcher holds Membership of two Parliamentary Committees: the Science and Technology Select Committee and the Petitions Committee.
+Fletcher held Membership of two Parliamentary Committees: the Science and Technology Select Committee and the Petitions Committee.

+Fletcher lost her South Ribble seat at the 2024 General Election to the Labour party's Paul Foster with a 17.4 swing to the Labour Party.

+Post-parliamentary career

+Following her defeat at the 2024 general election, Fletcher has worked as a freelance property developer.

 Personal life

 Fletcher qualified as safari ranger (field guide) during a gap year in Mpumalanga in Limpopo province, South Africa, and Mozambique.
 Away from politics, she enjoys palaeontology and holds a season ticket at Manchester United.